petecassetta/support-how-to/content/how-to/cloud-servers/linux-patching-details/index.md

 product_url: cloud-servers
 ---

-This document will explain the different Supported Operating Systems, their patching layout, and supported patching methodologies under Dedicate Platform Hosting.
+This document will explain the different Supported Operating Systems, their patching layout, and supported patching methodologies under Rackspace Dedicated Hosting.

 ### Introduction
-Applying updates to all software installed on your systems is an important part of protecting against security vulnerabilities, and pro-actively fixing problems which could affect services and uptime before the problem surfaces.
+Applying updates to all software installed on your systems is an important part of protecting against security vulnerabilities, and proactively fixing problems which could affect services and uptime before problems surface.

 ### OS Options
 On dedicated with Managed or Intensive SLA, there are the following Linux OS options: